 Although the approach originates from design, it already spilled over to business life – and I hope soon will be commonplace in healthcare.
 It is the principle of matching user’s needs with what is technologically feasible and a viable business model.
-If a doctor has an idea how to improve a treatment method, a drug or patient management, with the help of technology, he could make improvements by himself.
+If a doctor has an idea how to improve a treatment method, a drug or patient management with the help of technology, they could make improvements by themselves.
 Moreover, DYI workshops, such as Makerspaces could even help make things possible.

 3) Understanding digital health technologies and the cultural changes they induce

 It is of utmost importance to familiarize students with technologies that will shape their medical practice in the coming years.
 Artificial intelligence, VR/AR, 3D printing, robotics or cheap genome sequencing will all change how we know medicine today.
 Moreover, the medical professional’s place in the healthcare system, as well as the whole social structure of medicine, will considerably alter soon, and without preparation, newcomers will be swept away by the waves of change.

 They use health sensors, trackers, get advice and information about their health and condition from curated sources online.
 They are eager to know more and try out innovations.
 Empowered patients challenge doctors and expect medical professionals to treat them as equal partners when designing their treatment plans and carry out their therapy.
 Physicians could learn from them a lot!

 5) Dealing with ethical issues due to new technologies